svhawkins/B-Minor-Compiler/README.txt

 test_ast tests the ast from bison, which integrates the factory and print functions

-the factory and print function tests had the structures manually created per test.
+the factory and print function tests had the structures manually created per test in test_print and test_factory

 new exec: print
 uses new main.c
+	print is more or less the same program as parse, except that it stops reading (valid) input once there is EOF/^D. it then prints out what was inputted, prettily!

+	if there was invalid input, then no input is printed. just error messages like before.

-added grammar rule for auto keyword in type declarations
+added grammar rule for auto keyword in type declarations made exponent grammar rule be right associative instead of left associative

 unary negation and binary subtraction are two seperate operations for ast purposes unary plus and binary addition are two seperate operations for ast purposes